DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/01_system_today.md

-# Chapter 19: The Modern Manifestation
+# Chapter 11: The Cog and the Soul

 *As the team compiled their research, a disturbing realization emerged: the ancient control systems hadn't disappeared with the fall of empires or the rise of democracy.
 They had simply evolved, becoming more sophisticated and less visible.*